-Condition: The District did not perform year end adjusting entries prior to the audit engagement, nor were they able to provide final financial statements for PDE's Annual Financial Report (AFR) and entity wide statements without guidance from the auditor.
-No population was tested; finding is based upon understanding and review of the internal control system.

-Recommendation: Year-end closing procedures should be adopted by the District to ensure all activity and entries are recorded prior to the audit engagement.
+- Condition: The District did not perform year end adjusting entries prior to the audit engagement, nor were they able to provide final financial statements for PDE's Annual Financial Report (AFR) and entity wide statements without guidance from the auditor.
+No population was tested; finding is based upon understanding and review of the internal control system. - Recommendation: Year-end closing procedures should be adopted by the District to ensure all activity and entries are recorded prior to the audit engagement. - Conclusion: Finding unresolved.
+See finding 2018-001.